nothingdao/cntx-ui/README.md

 - Project Initialization

   - First-time setup wizard
-  - Bundle ignore patterns
-  - Category/tag definitions
-  - Initial full project bundle
+  - Bundle ignore patterns: defaults we have defined in the default config should be applied.
+User can add more manually.
+We are not building a UI for this.
+  - Initial full project bundle: We need to bundle the entire project initially.
+This should inlude all files that are not being ignored.
+It should go in the `.sourcery/bundles/initial` directory.
+It should be created when the user first sets up the project using the `InitializationModal.tsx`.

 - File Tracking

-  - Changes since last bundle
-  - Git status integration (if possible)
+  - Changes since last bundle: We need to track changes to files since the last bundle.
+This should be stored in the `.sourcery/state/file-status.json` file.
+This file should be updated whenever a file is modified.
-  - Category/tag assignments
+  - Tag assignments
-  - File metadata (bundled state, sent state)
+  - File metadata (bundled state, sent state)...

 - Bundle Management

   - Initial project bundle
-  - Category-based bundles
+  - Tag-based bundles
-  - Abstract bundles (based on tags/categories)
+  - Abstract bundles (based on tags/tags)
   - Bundle history

 - UI Views
   - File Tree with statuses
     - Bundle status (bundled/changed)
     - Git status (if available)
-    - Category indicators
+    - Tag indicators
-  - Category/Tag View
+  - Tag View
-    - Files grouped by category
+    - Files grouped by tag
-    - Bundle status per category
+    - Bundle status per tag
   - Bundle History
     - When bundles were created
     - When they were sent to Claude